-As of June 9, 2014, there are currently shares of the Company's common stock issued and outstanding, shares of the Company's common stock reserved for issuance upon the exercise of outstanding warrants, shares of the Company's common stock reserved for issuance upon the exercise of outstanding options and, assuming the approval of Proposal 2 above, 293,642 shares of the Company's common stock reserved for issuance in connection with future awards under the Amended and Restated 2008 Plan.
+As of June 9, 2014, there were 9,955,991 shares of the Company's common stock issued and outstanding, 1,096,183 shares of the Company's common stock reserved for issuance upon the exercise of outstanding warrants, 971,122 shares of the Company's common stock reserved for issuance upon the exercise of outstanding options and, assuming the approval of Proposal 2 above, 393,642 shares of the Company's common stock reserved for issuance in connection with future awards under the Amended and Restated 2008 Plan.

-Management continues to evaluate various financing alternatives for funding future research and development activities and general and administrative expenses through fund raising in the public or private equity markets.
+The Company does not currently have any specific plans, arrangements or understandings to issue any of the newly authorized shares for any purpose.
+However, management continues to evaluate various financing alternatives for funding future research and development activities and general and administrative expenses through fund raising in the public or private equity markets.
 Although there is no assurance that we will be successful with those initiatives, the Board believes that it is in the best interest of the Company to allow management the flexibility to pursue an equity financing by increasing the number of shares of common stock authorized for issuance under the Company's Certificate of Incorporation.
 An equity financing may be the best or only financing alternative available to the Company or there may not be sufficient time to seek stockholder approval of a specific equity financing transaction.
 The Company may not be able to carry out an equity financing with the available authorized shares without increasing the number of shares authorized under its certificate of incorporation.